karlstav/cava/README.md

 ### In terminal emulators

-In terminal emulators like `xterm`, the font is chosen in the software and cannot be changed by an application.
-So find your terminal settings and try out different fonts.
-Some look pretty crap with the block charachters :(.
-"FreeMono Bold" and "WenQuanYi Micro Hei Mono" look pretty good, but it still looks much better in the TTY.
-I found out that it looks pretty good with the default `gnome-terminal` settings.
+In terminal emulators like `xterm`, the font settings is chosen in the software and cannot be changed by an application.
+So find your terminal settings and try out different fonts and settings.
+Also character spacing affects the look of the bar spectrum.

 Cava also disables the terminal cursor, and turns it back on on exit, but in case it terminates unexpectedly, run `setterm -cursor on` to get it back.e